Famous Landmarks in Greece to Visit in All 14 Greek Regions

 Tips to Visit Samaria Gorge

-In season, that is, May 1 to October 31, Samaria Gorge National Park opens daily from either 6 am or 7 am until 4 pm, weather permitting.
+In season from May 1 to October 31, Samaria Gorge National Park opens daily from either 6 am or 7 am until 4 pm, weather permitting.

 Overall, Samaria Gorge is a challenging trek.
 The trail is a long, steep descent; with rocky outcrops and several river crossings either by small wooden bridges or stepping stones.